dmz44/Robotics_Assignment_1/README.md

-## Preparing ROS 2 environment for your PC as ‘Remote PC’
+## Preparing ROS 2 environment for your PC as ‘Remote PC’ without Docker.
+(Note: We will not support this approach anymore)

 1) Install Ubuntu 20.04.2.0 LTS (Focal Fossa, 64bit, Desktop).
 Note that Virtual Machines and WSL2 environments are not officially supported by our class.